 Want more Lithuanian content?
 I’ve got your back!

 Should you want to expand your resources, look no further than here.
-Here are just some of the excellent books, apps, websites, and media you can check out to advance your studies:
+Here are just some of the excellent apps, websites, and books to learn Lithuanian that you can check out to advance your studies:

 italki: Should you want a Lithuanian tutor, then this is the best place to look!
 Through the italki Virtual Classroom and/or Skype, you can arrange classes and get personal tips.